icco/CSC300/notes/notes.md

    * for what: limited time
  * patent
    * for inventions not ideas
-   * independent discovery is still a violatio of rights.
+   * independent discovery is still a violation of rights.
-   * publication of ideas and careful explanation of invention required
+   * Publication of ideas and careful explanation of invention required
       * protection only granted for what is disclosed
    * limited to ~17 years
  * Trade Secret